 One difference between the cameras concerns the presence of an on-board flash.
 The P1000 has one, while the S1 does not.
 While the built-in flash of the P1000 is not very powerful, it can at times be useful as a fill-in light.The P1000 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the S1 does not have a selfie-screen.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the S1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The P1000 writes its imaging data to SDXC cards, while the S1 uses SDHC or XQD cards.
+The P1000 writes its imaging data to SDXC cards, while the S1 uses SDXC or XQD cards.
 The S1 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the P1000 only has one slot.
 The S1 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the P1000 can use UHS-I cards (up to 104 MB/s).